shammishailaj/myex/docker/README.md

 	4. Use the following command to set up the stable repository:

 		sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"

+	_**Please note** here that the command above might not work as per expectation in case you installed an unofficial variant of Ubuntu viz.
+ElementaryOS, Linux Mint etc. In those cases, please replace `$(lsb_release -cs)` with the codename of Ubuntu variant your OS was derived from._

 	B. INSTALL DOCKER CE